 Maine does not specify an age at which a child can be left home alone, leaving the choice up to parents’ and guardians’ discretion.

 Maryland’s law states that no child be left alone under any circumstances if the child is under the age of 8.

 It does say that a 13-year-old may babysit a child under the age of 8.
 A person who violates this law is guilty of a misdemeanor and upon conviction is subject to a fine not exceeding $500 and/or imprisonment not exceeding 30 days.

-Massachusetts doesn't set a specific age at which a child can be left home alone.
+Massachusetts doesn’t set a specific age that kids can stay home alone.
 In the state, such issues are decided on a case-by-case basis.

 In Michigan, while there is no legal age that a child can be left home alone, according to the Child Protection Law, it is determined on a case-by-case basis.